Jerusalem-sweng/portfolio/README.md

 By default, the template comes with a number of images, some of which can be kept and others which act simply as placeholders and should be switched.
 The template contains the following:

-* Main background (images/lead-bg.jpg) - this is the main background image provided via [Unsplash](https://unsplash.com/).
  This can be kept or changed easily by replacing `images/lead-bg.jpg` with your new background (recommended size of at least 1920x1080).
 * Favicon (/favicon.ico) - this is the favicon used for the page.
 Similar to the main bg, this can be kept or changed easily by replacing the `favicon.ico` with your new one.
 * Project image - these are the images associated with the projects under the project section.
 These are simply placeholders and should either be replaced or removed.